1.7 Information Sharing and Confidentiality

 SCOPE OF THIS CHAPTER

-For additional guidance see Information Sharing: Advice for practitioners providing safeguarding services to children, young people, parents and carers (March 2014).
-Norfolk Safeguarding Children Board Partners have signed up to an information sharing agreement.
+For additional guidance see Information Sharing: Advice for practitioners providing safeguarding services to children, young people, parents and carers (July 2018).
+Norfolk Safeguarding Children Partnership Partners have signed up to an information sharing agreement.
 As part of ongoing work to develop and improve monitoring arrangements.
-For more information contact the NSCB Business Manager.
+For more information contact the NSCP Business Manager.

 1.1 Sharing information is vital for early intervention to ensure that children with additional needs receive the services they require.
 It is also essential to protect children from suffering or likely to suffer Significant Harm.